Can Medical Marijuana Help Patients Recover from Pneumonia?

 Breathing, pain, or any issues that worsen or fail to improve should be medically evaluated to rule out other potentially serious conditions.
 This is especially important in a COVID-19 world, and also emphasizes the need for vaccinations.

 There are now safe and effective vaccinations for COVID-19 readily available in the US that prevent COVID pneumonia, hospitalization, and severe disease (9).
-Additionally, there are existing vaccines recommended by the CDC to prevent bacterial pneumonia in children under 2 and persons over 65 (5).
-Antibiotics are not recommended for viral pneumonia, only bacterial ones.
+Additionally, there are existing vaccines recommended by the CDC to prevent bacterial pneumonia in children under 5, people with certain risk conditions, 2 and persons over 50.65 (5).
+Antibiotics are not recommended for viral pneumonia, only bacterial pneumonia.
 Speak to your provider if you have any health concerns or questions about vaccines.

 Mycoplasma Pneumonia

-Also known as “walking pneumonia,” Mycoplasma pneumoniae bacteria can cause damage to the lining of the respiratory system and is considered contagious if you are in close contact with someone who has it (25).
+Also known as “walking pneumonia,” Mycoplasma pneumoniae are bacteria that can cause damage to the lining of the respiratory system and are considered contagious if you are in close contact with someone who has it (25).
 Outbreaks of walking pneumonia are common in crowded places like schools, dormitories, military barracks, nursing homes, and hospitals.

 Atypical Pneumonia